Setia Alam

-Setia Alam is a township located in Shah Alam, Selangor, Malaysia.
+Setia Alam is an integrated and modern township located in Shah Alam, Selangor, Malaysia.
 It is accessible via Setia Alam Highway from the New Klang Valley Expressway (NKVE) since the interchange opened on 14 July 2006.
 Setia Alam is also accessible from the Federal Highway and Klang via Jalan Meru.
 This township is developed by S P Setia Berhad.

 Setia Alam is an integrated development spanning over 4000 acre of land.
 It falls under the jurisdiction of the Shah Alam City Council (MBSA), which has placed restrictions on the establishment of entertainment outlets such as pubs, discos, and lottery businesses.

 Setia Alam is represented in the Parliament by Azli Yusof, the Member of Parliament for Shah Alam, and Mohd Najwan Halimi, the State Assemblyman for Kota Anggerik.

 History

 This RM 20 billion township was launched in 2004 by SP Setia Berhad.
 It was formerly known as North Hummock Estate, which the family-controlled See Hoy Chan Group owned.
 However, instead of developing the land, the group sold it to SP Setia.

 The project consists of a few major developments marketed as Setia Alam (a 2,525-acre integrated township with mixed residential and commercial development), Setia Eco Park (791 acres of fully gated and guarded luxury semi-dee and bungalow development and is Malaysia's first eco township), Setia City (a 240-acre integrated green city centre development), and Alam Nusantara by PKNS and Anjung Sari by Sazean Group.
 Both Alam Nusantara's and Anjung Sari's lands (totalling 614.26 acres) were sold by SP Setia to PKNS as part of SP Setia's strategies to develop the Setia Alam development.

 SP Setia's Setia Alam and Setia Eco Park townships have won several awards locally and internationally, including the World's Best Master Plan Development for Setia Eco Park in FIABCI International Prix d'Excellence Award 2007 held in Barcelona, Spain.
 In 2013, Setia Alam won the World's Best Master Plan Development in FIABCI, held in Taichung, Taiwan.